Epilepsy is a chronic neurological disorder, which is characterised by recurrent seizures.

 As a general rule, following a single seizure patients are not routinely started on AEDs unless there is felt to be considerable risk for another seizure.

 AEDs are the hallmark of long-term treatment of epilepsy.
 They reduce the risk of developing seizures.
-There are different choices, which depends on the type of epilepsy, patient demographics, side-effect profiles and patient choice.
+There are different choices, which depend on the type of epilepsy, patient demographics, side-effect profiles and patient choice.

 The two major complications of epilepsy are status epilepticus and sudden unexpected death in epilepsy (SUDEP).